eirinischoinas/loadshed/README.md

 sc config RemoteRegistry start= auto sc start RemoteRegistry

+The following need to be configured in monitor.py for the program to work in your installation

+-powerwall name
+PWIPNAME = "XX.XX.XX.XX"

+-powerwall password
+PWPASS = "XXXXX"

+-email to notify of grid changes and succesfull completion of program operations In this case the email used will cause a text message to be sent to a mobile phone. tmomail.net is for T-Mobile customers.
+Find the equivalent email address if you are using a different cell provider).
+MAILNOTIF = "XXXXXXXXXX@tmomail.net"

+-Tuya  credentials
+TUYAAPIREGION="us"
+TUYAAPIKEY="XXXXXXXXXXXXXXXXXXXX"
+TUYAAPISECRET="XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX"
+TUYAAPIDEVICEID="XXXXXXXXXXXXXXXXXXXX"

 links to libraries used:
  - Tesla Powerwall https://github.com/jrester/tesla_powerwall.
  - Tuya Devices: https://github.com/jasonacox/tinytuya